neocrym/neocrym-sphinx-theme/docs/customisation/index.md

 # Customisation

-Furo supports customisation of the theme's overall look and feel (through theme options) as well as a few per-page tweaks.
+neocrym-sphinx-theme supports customisation of the theme's overall look and feel (through theme options) as well as a few per-page tweaks.

-This section serves to guide the user with customising Furo-based documentation.
+This section serves to guide the user with customising neocrym-sphinx-theme-based documentation.
 This page lists all the theme-specific customisations, as provided by this theme.
-Other pages in this section provide guidance for making specific customisations when using Sphinx with Furo.
+Other pages in this section provide guidance for making specific customisations when using Sphinx with neocrym-sphinx-theme.

 ```{toctree}
 :hidden: